LautiSantillan/hibe-technical-challenge/README.md

 All example requests to test the API are documented in this file:
 ➡️ [curl-commands.md](./curl-commands.md)

-You can also test the endpoints with the `tests/requests.http` file.
+You can also test the endpoints with the `tests/requests.http` file by installing the REST Client extension.